uber/Cadence-Docs/src/docs/04-java-client/12-retries.md

 ### ExpirationInterval
 Maximum time to retry.
 Either ExpirationInterval or MaximumAttempts is required.
 When exceeded the retries stop even if maximum retries is not reached yet.
+First (non-retry) attempt is unaffected by this field and is guaranteed to run for the entirety of the workflow timeout duration (ExecutionStartToCloseTimeoutSeconds).

 ### MaximumAttempts
 Maximum number of attempts.
 When exceeded the retries stop even if not expired yet.